Poetry by Daniel and Snow Reid

 "Don't leave me alone, please stay!"

-It felt peaceful and calm,
+I felt peaceful and calm,

-Drifting in luminous space,
+Adrift in luminous space,

-Then the sound of her cries
+To the sound of her cries,

-As tears rolled down my love's face.
+Tears rolled down my loves' face.

 Daniel Reid